mediathekview/MServer/CONTRIBUTING.md

 - Make sure the enhancement is something which has to be done on the **backend / crawler** side.
 This **aren't** the repository for the client MediathekView or MediathekViewWeb.
 - Perform a search on [GitHub](https://github.com/mediathekview/MServer/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.
+- Make sure in the case you want to submit an enhancement for a new tv station to be crawled that the station is a public station as in the [Öffentlich Rechtliche](https://de.wikipedia.org/wiki/%C3%96ffentlich-rechtlicher_Rundfunk) described.
+No crawling for private TV Stations would be accepted.

 <!-- omit in toc -->
 #### How Do I Submit a Good Enhancement Suggestion?